GEIGEIGEIST/TOTEM/docs/buildguide.md

 ## FINAL BUILD

-This is how the final keyboard will probably look like.
+This is what the final keyboard will probably look like.

 ![final build](/docs/images/buildguide/final.jpg)